-The Global Haematology Special Interest Group (SIG) workplan was created following a stakeholder workshop held in 2016, with representatives from the BSH and haematologists from LMICs.
-One stream of our work is a two year pilot scheme where selected BSH speakers are visiting LMIC haematology meetings and establishing links with haematology societies.
+The Global Haematology Special Interest Group (SIG) workplan was created following a stakeholder workshop held in 2016, with representatives from the BSH and haematologists from lower-and-middle income countries (LMIC).
+One stream of our work was a two year pilot scheme where selected BSH speakers visited LMIC haematology meetings and established links with haematology societies.
 In 2017 two of our UK representatives spoke at conferences in Ghana and Kenya.

 The initial phases of this project involved mapping out and making contacts with active haematology and transfusion societies in LMICs worldwide.